The Best ETL Tools for Salesforce in 2026: A Decision Framework

 - Open source — the entire codebase is on GitHub, so you can inspect exactly how the Salesforce connector works

 The caveat: Same as Fivetran — Airbyte Cloud moves data but doesn't store or visualize it.
 You're still assembling a multi-tool stack.
+Also requires Salesforce Enterprise Edition or higher.

 Best for: Teams that want managed ELT with the flexibility to self-host later, and who are comfortable building the rest of the stack.